How to Install SSL Certificate On WordPress

 4. As soon as the server receives the message it decrypts it using its private key.

-Installing the SSL Certificate on Your WordPress Site
+How to Install an SSL Certificate on WordPress

 Getting the SSL Certificate